ryanmcecil/popgen_ml_sweep_detection/ReadME.md

 - Simulation of demographic models using [MSMS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2916717/) and [SLiM](https://messerlab.org/slim/).
   - The code for doing so is in the `simulate` directory.
 An example for generating MSMS simulations can be found at the bottom of `simulate/popgen_simulators.py`.
 - Pre-processing simulations
   - Contained in the `process` directory.
-Some of the different conversions implemented in `process/popgen_processors.py` are Imagene resizing and row sorting, zero padding, and trimming.
+The main pre-processing pipelines in `process/popgen_processors.py` are Imagene resizing and row sorting, zero padding, and trimming.
 - Implementing and training of StatML models on processed data
   - The training and model code is in `models`.
     - `models/popgen_mlmodels.py` contains the machine learning models.